Telediario: In Equatorial Guinea

 On 20 July 1968, Televisión Española inaugurated its territorial center in the Spanish autonomous region of Equatorial Guinea at Santa Isabel and began the first regular television broadcasts in the region.
 After Equatorial Guinea declared independence on 12 October 1968, the new authorities accused them of broadcasting "racist programming" and "imperialist propaganda", and TVE ended up closing the station.
 Shortly after they resumed their broadcasts as Televisión Nacional de Guinea Ecuatorial (TVGE) but they ceased broadcasting definitively in 1973 and the few remaining Spanish technicians left the country.
 The Equatoguinean government re-established TVGE in 1979.
 RTVE and the Government of Spain through development aid have helped to the development of the station on several occasions since then.
-TVGE's news bulletins are still branded under the name Telediario.
+TVGE's news bulletins were branded under the name Telediario until June 2023.